When should I use an Umbrella Company?

 Whilst using the services of an umbrella company you are paid through PAYE.
 This means that all your tax and national insurance liabilities are taken care of for you with the added advantage that IR35 will no longer be an issue.
 It also means that you will not receive any unexpected tax demands or have to worry about saving for your tax bill; it is all done for you.

-As an independent freelancer, the Inland Revenue allows you to claim certain expenses.
+As an independent freelancer, the HMRC allows you to claim certain expenses.
 These are either a direct reimbursement of your costs by your agency/ client or a cost to you that will be offset by your gross earnings thereby reducing your tax and NI liability.
-Your umbrella company will process these expenses for you - usually free of charge.
+Your umbrella company will process your freelancer expenses for you - usually free of charge.

 Many freelancers take short-term contracts between permanent roles and, in this case, a limited company is really not a viable option so an umbrella company is an ideal alternative.
 It should be quick and easy to register with an umbrella company and just as quick and easy to leave.